 Among the 75% RDF treatments, T₇ produced the highest yields, indicating that biofertilizers were able to partially compensate for reduced fertilizer application without substantial yield loss.
 Although yields under 50% RDF treatments were comparatively lower, the inclusion of biofertilizers significantly enhanced productivity over the control, with T₁₀ performing best among reduced-input treatments.
 The lowest yields were observed in the control due to nutrient limitations and poor biomass accumulation (Hashan et al., 2023).

 Integrated application of chemical fertilizers and biofertilizers also resulted in slight improvements in soil chemical and physical properties, which contributed to enhanced crop performance.
-Maintenance of soil pH and EC within safe limits, along with marginal improvements in soil organic carbon, bulk density, and porosity, reflects the positive role of integrated nutrient management in sustaining soil health and crop productivity (Kumar et al., 2021; Vinay et al., 2020).
+Maintenance of soil pH and EC within safe limits, along with marginal improvements in soil organic carbon, bulk density, and porosity, reflects the positive role of integrated nutrient management in sustaining soil health and crop productivity (Vinay et al., 2020; Kumar et al., 2021).

 Table 4.
-Seed yield and Stover of Indian mustard as influenced by the treatments in 2022-23 and 2023-24
+Yield of seed and stover of Indian mustard as influenced by the treatments in 2022-23 and 2023-24